Tinder/GitQuery/README.md

                          stored.
 If provided, this will override any value specified for [repoDir] in the [configFile]. default:
                          /tmp/qitquery/repo
-   --clean-output        Whether to clean (remote all files) the output folder
+   --dont-clean-output   Whether to not clean the output folder prior to sync.
-                         prior to running.
-If set to true, this will override a false value specified for [cleanOutput] in the [configFile]. default: true --init                Initialize/update the config file based on command line params.
+                         If set, this will override the [cleanOutput] in the [configFile] default: false --init-config         Initialize/update the config file based on command line params.
 Use --include-globs and --exclude-globs.
-                         If the config-file exists, it will be updated.
-If the config file does not exist, it will be created with values from command line or internal defaults.
+                         If [configFile] exists, it will be updated, else it will be created with values from command line or internal defaults. default: false --include-globs TEXT  A list of globs to include when generating/updating the files attribute in [configFile].
+If provided, this comma, space or pipe separated list of globs will override [includeGlobs] in [configFile] and used when initializing/updating the config's [files] map.
-                         default: false
-   --include-globs TEXT  A list of globs to include when generating/updating
-                         the config file.
-If provided, this comma, space or pipe globs in the string value of this option |will be used to generate the config's [files] map.
    --exclude-globs TEXT  A list of globs to exclude when generating/updating
-                         the config file.
-If provided, this comma, space or pipe globs in the string value of this option |will be used to exclude patterns when generating the config's [files] map.
+                         the files attribute in [configFile].
+If provided, this comma, space or pipe separated list of globs will override [excludeGlobs] in [configFile] and used to exclude patterns when initializing/updating the
+                         config's [files] map.
+   --flat-files          When --generate-globs is used, this option helps
-   --verbose             Show the underlying commands and their outputs in the
-                         console. default: false
+                         choose if the files in the generated config file should be in a flat map or a nest map. default: false --sha TEXT            A sha to use when --init-config is used, if not provided the sha of latest [branch] is used --verbose             Show the underlying commands and their outputs in the console. default: false
    -h, --help            Show this message and exit